 WordPress Policies

-WordPress is an open source project that is free to use, however, authorization to develop and maintain a site on behalf of the University, its schools/colleges or departments, is the responsibility of the Office of Website Management, in conjunction with Information Technology Systems and IT Applications.
+WordPress is an open source project that is free to use, however, authorization to develop and maintain a site on behalf of the University, its schools/colleges or departments, is the responsibility of the Office of Website Management, in conjunction with Information Technology and IT Security.

 Office of Website Management

-The Office of Website Management serves as the administrator for WordPress across the University.
+The Office of Website Management serves as the administrator for WordPress across campus.
 Areas of responsibility and associated details are as follows:

 Only the Office of Website Management and the identified support person (determined by the Office of Website Management) will have an admin account.
-Other WordPress users will have an editors account with restricted access.
+Other WordPress users will have an editor or contributor account with restricted access.

-- Users should work with their personal WordPress account that is attached to their personal email address.
+- Users should work with their personal WordPress account that is attached to their individual TCU email address.
 The default user account is reserved for the Office of Website Management.

 - Installs are backed up on a daily basis and may be accessed in the WP Engine control panel.
 When installing new themes, plugins or updating the WordPress core, manual backup is required.
 If an error occurs during an update, you are required to restore the install to a previous working version.